ib-ruby/ib-ruby/README.md

 However, ib-ruby offers a simple translation of ruby-queries to tws-socket-codes and offers the pure TWS-response as well.
 The usage of the object-tree is optional.
-Any code for previous versions of the programm should work.
+Any code for previous versions of the program should work.

 For more details refer to the [introduction](intro.md) and for programming hints the [integration](integration.md) section.